RaymondHojui/Steam-Review-Data-Analysis/README.md

 # 🎮Project: Steam Review Data Analysis
 **Summary**

 This project simulates a real-world data analysis workflow in the gaming industry.
-Using web scraping and large language models (LLMs), I analyze top Steam user reviews to identify sentiment patterns and player concerns.
-By applying statistical models such as binomial regression, the project explores how user feedback relates to playtime and recommendation behavior, offering insight that can guide future game design decisions.
+By applying data science, the project explores how user feedback relates to recommendation behavior, offering insight that can guide future game design decisions.

 Objectives